LBHackney-IT/Infrastructure-Playbook/docs/permissions_management.md

 > Add general users for financeapplication1 to this group.
-The application is delivered via AWS AppStream and further documentation can be found here: <link>.
+The application is delivered via AWS AppStream and further documentation can be found here: link.